 Chinese businesses operating overseas usually rely on host nations to ensure a secure operating environment.
 When this fails, the main option for businesses to ensure their physical security is to employ Chinese Private Security Companies, who often work in conjunction with local security contractors (Jamestown Foundation, January 3).
 The Foreign Ministry also plays a role in extricating Chinese nationals from conflict zones.
 PRC diplomats interface with national and local authorities, while embassies and consulates serve as safe harbors and rallying points for nationals.
-The Foreign Ministry has also sometimes arranged transportation to evacuate Chinese nationals from war zones such as Ukraine in early 2022 and Libya in 2011 (People's Daily, March 25, 2022; China Brief, February 15, 2013).
-In some cases, for example, during the breakdown of the peace agreement and resumption of civil war in South Sudan, China National Petroleum Corporation (CNPC) chartered planes to evacuate its workers to Sudan (Xinhuanet, July 15, 2016).
+The Foreign Ministry also sometimes makes arrangements, by chartering private transportation, to evacuate Chinese nationals from war zones such as Ukraine in early 2022 and Libya in 2011 (People's Daily, March 25, 2022; China Brief, February 15, 2013).
+In some cases, large state-owned enterprises have directly organized the evacuation of their workers from high-risk areas.
+For example, during the breakdown of the peace agreement and resumption of civil war in South Sudan, China National Petroleum Corporation chartered planes to evacuate its workers to Sudan (Xinhuanet, July 15, 2016).